commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 ```

 ## 2. Chain selection
-Before installing the node, please select which chain you would like to connect to
+Before installing the node, please select which chain you would like to connect to (for example **testent7000**)

 ```bash
 rm -rf commercio-chains